microsoft/TypeScript-Website/README.md

 To optimize even more, the env var `NO_TRANSLATIONS` as truthy will make the website only load pages for English.

+### Using Docker

+This repo includes a Dockerfile that enables you to run TypeScriptLang-Org everywhere.

 ## Sandbox

 The editor aspect of the TypeScript Playground REPL, useable for all sites which want to show a monaco editor